Gauravmrao/cv-volume-control/README.md

 NumPy’s fast mathematical operations make it a great fit for real-time applications like gesture-based volume control.

+### 4. **MediaPipe** (`mediapipe`)
+MediaPipe is a framework for building multimodal applied machine learning pipelines.
+It is used in this project via a custom `HandTrackingModule` to:
+   - Detect and track hand landmarks in real-time.
+   - Provide high accuracy and efficiency for hand gesture recognition.

+MediaPipe was chosen for its state-of-the-art performance in hand tracking and its ability to run efficiently in real-time on various devices.

 ### 3. **PyCaw** (`pycaw`)
 PyCaw (Python Core Audio Windows Library) provides a way to interact with the Windows Audio API to control system volume programmatically.
 In this project, it is used to:
    - Get the current audio device (speakers).